philgyford/django-ditto/docs/services/flickr.rst

         $ python ditto/scripts/flickr_authorize.py

 3. Follow the instructions.
-A new browser window should open for you to authorize your Flickr account.
+You should get a URL to paste into a web browser, in order to authorize your Flickr account.
 You'll then get a code to paste into your Terminal.

 Finally, for each of those Accounts, note its ID from the Django admin, and run the following management command to fetch information about its associated Flickr ``User`` (replacing ``1`` with your ``Account``'s Django ID, if different):